 Here are key events held annually that bring more foot traffic to the Big Apple:

-The coronavirus pandemic is an ever-evolving situation impacting weddings around the world.
+The coronavirus pandemic is an ever-evolving situation impacting weddings around the world with some resorting to a virtual wedding.
 New York State has imposed various restrictions on wedding activities to help slow the spread of the virus.
 Indoor dining services, for example, are currently prohibited for all gatherings, including weddings.
 There’s also a maximum guest limit for all ceremonies of 50 people or less, and indoor ceremony venues must be at 50% occupancy.

 If your perfect day can be created within current restrictions, you can start planning right away.
 A longer engagement may work better for couples envisioning a bigger celebration or indoor dining options.